 8.0 Continuing Ed + Growth Plan

-Just as lawyers have continuing legal education (CLE) they must take, I like to promote CBE–continuing blogger education.
+Just as lawyers have Continuing Legal Education (CLE) they must obtain, I like to promote CBE—Continuing Blogger Education.
 Set some goals for continually learning how to become a better blogger as well as how to grow in your niche/abilities.